MarcosStuardo/CodeMusPlus/README.md

 # CodeMusPlus
 Thanks for looking at my code.
-This repository contains the draft of my personal, still-in-development web-page.
+This repository contains my exercises and still-in-early-stage coding adventures.
 All comments are welcome!
 Marcos